ryul1206/multilingual-markdown/README.md

 ## Features

-- Auto table of contents
 - Auto suffix to file name
 - No suffix option (for one main language)
 - UTF-8 encoding.
 So *maybe* this will support almost all languages. :) 🍷
+- Auto table of contents
+    - Table of contents level options
+    - Table of contents emoji **on-off** options

 ## How to Use